evrone/inboxes/README.md

 [![Build Status](https://secure.travis-ci.org/evrone/inboxes.png)](http://travis-ci.org/evrone/inboxes)

+## Rails 4 status

+Gem is not ready for Rails 4 (honestly, I didn't see any requests yet).
+If you need it, I would be happy to collaborate and make it capable with new Rails.
+Don't hesitate to drop me a line: [shatrov@me.com](shatrov@me.com)

 Inboxes is a young messaging system for Rails app.
 It:

 - provides 3 models for developers: Discussion, Message and Speaker